How Much Should you Spend on an Engagement Ring

 If you don’t know the details on the style of ring or diamond they desire, try to have a family member or close friend find out for you.
 When in doubt, look at several options and listen to your intuition.

-Remember that you’re not just planning for a beautiful engagement, but a wedding (check out the prices of wedding rings in our guide so you have a better idea about what is coming) and a future together, too.
+Remember that you’re not just planning for a beautiful engagement, but a wedding (check out the prices of wedding bands in our guide so you have a better idea about what is coming) and a future together, too.
 You’ll want to think about what you can reasonably afford—setting you up for the most favorable financial position for your marriage.

 You want to make sure you don’t go into a lot of debt to purchase a ring.
 Think about the following when it comes to your financial situation: